-Below are the resolutions adopted at the SC conference held on March 16, 2019.
-Please present as many of these resolutions as possible, for adoption, to the next meeting of your local NDP electoral district association, youth club and/or affiliated union.
+Below are the resolutions approved at, or subsequent, to the Ontario Socialist Caucus conference held on Nov.
+20, 2021.
+Please present these resolutions, in order of priority below, to the next meeting of your local NDP electoral district association, youth club and/or affiliated union.

 Whereas employment in auto parts and assembly has fallen more than 30% in Canada since 2000, and